mail4hafij/SOLID/README.md

 # SOLID

 The purpose of this solution is to have everything ready, to start a new web based solution from scratch.
 The solution is based on SOLID design principals.
-There are 8 projects.
+There are five principles:

+  - Single Responsibility Principle (SRP)

+  - Open Closed Principle (OCP)

+  - Liskov Substitution Principle (LSP)

+  - Interface Segregation Principle (ISP)

+  - Dependency Inversion Principle (DIP)

 Technology stack: C#, .Net Framework 4.6, Rest API, WCF, Ninject, MSSQL, etc.

 <img src="Solid.jpg" />

+There are in total 8 projects in this solution.

 API
   - The contract.